 Digital and Population Data Services Agency maintain the Population Information System, by keeping record of the Finnish population data.
 Data on people living in Finland is registered into the Finnish Population Information System for purposes such as the organisation of elections, taxation, healthcare, judicial administration and for statistical purposes.

-As soon as you have an address in Turku, take an appointment and visit the Local Register Office to make a Notification of Move and apply for registration in the Population Information System:
+As soon as you have an address in Finland, please visit the Digital and Population Data Services Agency to make a Notification of Move and apply for registration in the Population Information System: